qe201020335/BeatSaberOffsetMigrator/README.md

 9. Toggle on the `Apply Offset` option and see if your sabers are in the correct place like before
     - If the offsets are clearly wrong, contact me @qe201020335 on Discord
 10. Click the `Export Offset` button and the offset will be exported into EasyOffset
-    - On 1.29.4+, in order to make sure the offset is exported accurately, the controllers must be completely still at the end of the 10-second delay.
+    - On 1.29.4+, to ensure the offset is exported accurately, the controllers must be completely still at the end of the 10-second delay.
+    - The Quest controllers will go to sleep very quickly after being put down.
+Please try pushing them against your body instead.
 11. Toggle off the `Apply Offset` option and enable EasyOffset in the mod settings menu
 12. In EasyOffset's controller settings menu save the current offset to a profile
 13. Uninstall `BeatSaberOffsetMigrator` by deleting `Plugins\BeatSaberOffsetMigrator.dll`